 ASO helps acquire organic (FREE) users and reduces user acquisition costs, in case of investing on Social Ads, Google Ads, Apple Search Ads, Display Ads, Influencer marketing, etc. So, App Store Optimization is -or should be- a MUST.

-I used TheTool, our ASO tool, to find new keywords and track rankings, conversion rate and Ad Revenue in some countries (USA, UK, Spain, Brazil, India…).
+I used TheTool, to find new keywords and track rankings, conversion rate and Ad Revenue in some countries (USA, UK, Spain, Brazil, India…).
 Of course, you can use any other tool… It’s up to you!
 BTW: Use the code “SEPT30F1” and get 30% OFF your first payment!

 - The experiment is based on an entertainment Android app available on Google Play.

 - App was launched on October 24, 2016, so it’s a young application.